 We've tried it John McCain's way.
-We've tried it George Bush's way.
+We've tried it George Bush and Dick Cheney's way.
 Deep down, Senator McCain knows that, which is why his campaign said that "if we keep talking about the economy, we're going to lose."
-That's why he's spending these last weeks calling me every name in the book.
+That's why I'm talking about the economy.
+That's why he's spent these last weeks calling me every name in the book.
 Because that's how you play the game in Washington.
 When you can't win on the strength of your ideas, you make a big election about small things.

-So I expect we're going to see a lot more of that over the next four days.
+So I expect we're going to see a lot more of that over the next few days.
 More of the slash and burn, sayanything, do-anything politics that's calculated to divide and distract; to tear us apart instead of bringing us together.
+Well, that's not the kind of politics the American people need right now.